-Each party Party shall bear its own costs of arbitration, except that the fees and charges of the arbitrator shall be shared equally by the partiesParties.
-If one of the parties Parties wants a transcript of the arbitration proceedings, the party Party requesting the transcript will pay the costs of the transcript.
-If both parties Party request transcripts, they shall share equally the costs.
+Each Party shall bear its own costs of arbitration, except that the fees and charges of the arbitrator shall be shared equally by the Parties.
+If one of the Parties wants a transcript of the arbitration proceedings, the Party requesting the transcript will pay the costs of the transcript.
+If both parties request transcripts, they shall share equally the costs.